BlackieCen/murc_robot/README.md

 1. detect the object to be transported
 2. obtain its depth information
 3. estimate 6D-pose of the object
-4. plan a procedure to transport the object
+4. plan a procedure to carry the object
 5. execute the procedure.

 ### Robot
-The MuR205 Robot is composed of a camera, a robot arm, a gripper, a mobile platform and a computer.
-It combines the capabilities of a depth camera (Intel RealSense Depth Camera D435), a 6-axis lightweight robot arm (UR5) and a gripper (OnRobot RG2) as well as a mobile platform (MiR200).
+The MuR205 Robot is composed of a camera, a robot arm, a gripper, a mobile platform, and a computer.
+It combines the capabilities of a depth camera (Intel RealSense Depth Camera D435), a 6-axis lightweight robot arm (UR5), and a gripper (OnRobot RG2) as well as a mobile platform (MiR200).

 ![robot and framework](https://github.com/BlackieCen/murc_robot/blob/master/pics/Topology.jpg)
 ### Framework
-The communication between components of the robot is done via ROS.
+Components of the robot communicate with each other via ROS.
 The programs ([/scripts](https://github.com/BlackieCen/murc_robot/tree/master/scripts)) are written in Python.
-In ROS， the components can share their own states with each other.
-As the following node diagram shows, the groups represent the camera, robot arm and platform respectively.
+In ROS，the components can share their states with each other.
+As the following node diagram shows, the groups represent the camera, robot arm, and platform, respectively.
 The camera provides the images.
 The position of the profile results from the image processing.
-Then the components are allowed to detect the position of the profile and approach to, grip or deposit the profile accordingly.
-The operator can remotely run programs andcontrol the robot in a laptop, because PC in robot shares the ros-master with the laptop via SSH.
+Then the components are allowed to detect the position of the aluminium profile and approach to, grip, or deposit the aluminium profile accordingly.
+The operator can remotely run programs and control the robot in a laptop because the PC in robot shares the ros-master with the laptop via SSH.
 The operator can also monitor the detected profile and the gripping process on a laptop.

 ![node diagram](https://github.com/BlackieCen/murc_robot/blob/master/pics/node_diagram.jpg)